Music Videos

 3.

 One virtue of getting older is no longer needing to venerate artists for anything but talent.
 You don’t have to identify with or emulate anyone.
-It’s freeing—especially after years of disappointment with Morrissey.
+It’s freeing—especially after years of disappointment with sulky firebrand Morrissey.
 You can just admire Del Rey as a kind of bomber-pinup muse of destruction, equal parts Aphrodite and Kali.
 (America has always wanted to burst out of its monotheism—Joseph Smith to Scientology—hungering for more lore, more imagination, a Hollywood ending to religion.)

 So I filled the growing void with Del Rey.
 The album held dark pathos but also escape—sun, open air, California beaches.
 The pink vinyl was sensual: a slice of rare tenderloin, labial, a beautiful maw.
 There was no denying the sexuality of it.
 Maybe overplaying it was a small act of revenge, until Rita finally asked me not to play it when she was home.